High energy gamma rays and neutrinos from the Sun, Jupiter and Earth: Fluxes of gamma rays

 \section{Fluxes of gamma rays}

 Jupiter and Earth emit high energy gamma rays produced by CRs that enter their atmosphere horizontally, skimming the planet from a zenith angle $\theta_z\approx 90^\circ$.
-Therefore, from space we will observe gammas coming only from the very peripheral region.
+Therefore, from space we will observe gamma rays coming only from the very peripheral region.
 We find, in particular, that most gamma rays emerge from Jupiter at values of $\rho$ between 1.001 and 1.002.
-At lower values all the gammas are absorbed before they escape into space, whereas at larger values of $\rho$ the atmosphere is too thin and the production of gammas becomes negligible.
+At lower values all the gamma rays are absorbed before they escape into space, whereas at larger values of $\rho$ the atmosphere is too thin and the production of gamma rays becomes negligible.

 In Fig.~\ref{f11}--left we plot the gamma flux emitted by Jupiter for two particular values of $\rho$ together with the average flux from the annulus $1.001 \le \rho \le 1.002$ for an observation from the ecliptic plane ($\theta_{\rm obs}= \pi/2$, we neglect the tilt in the dipolar magnetic field).
 The red lines indicate the flux if we had ignored the East-West effect, that is included in the final black lines.
-If the gamma ray detector is placed at a distance $d\approx 10R_J$, it implies around 2500 gammas of energy above 10 GeV per m$^2$ and year (for comparison, the neutrino flux from the whole Jupiter disk would be around 1600 times larger).
+If the gamma ray detector is placed at a distance $d\approx 10R_J$, it implies around 2500 gamma rays of energy above 10 GeV per m$^2$ and year (for comparison, the neutrino flux from the whole Jupiter disk would be around 1600 times larger).
 As discussed before, the minimum CR energy reaching the surface changes with $\alpha$ (see Fig.~\ref{f6}), which induces the dependence for the gamma ray flux given in Fig.~\ref{f11}--right for three different energies.
-For example, the flux of 30 GeV gammas from the East side of the peripheral annulus is just a 10\% of the flux from the poles or 1/3 of the flux from the West.
+For example, the flux of 30 GeV gamma rays from the East side of the peripheral annulus is just a 10\% of the flux from the poles or 1/3 of the flux from the West.
 At 500 GeV the East-West effect becomes weaker, {\it e.g.}, the flux from the East is just reduced to a 60\% of the flux in the rest of the annulus.

-Fig.~\ref{f12} gives the analogous gamma ray flux coming from Earth (as seen from space), where the average refers to the $1.003\le \rho \le 1.012$ annulus and the East-West effect at $E_\gamma>10$ GeV is negligible.
-The $\alpha$ dependence in the flux could only be observed at lower gamma ray energies.
-In particular, it would define a plot similar to the one in Fig.~\ref{f11}--right after the changes $\alpha\to 2\pi - \alpha$ and $E_\gamma\to 0.0068 \,E_\gamma $.